RBMHTechnology/eventuate/README.md

      /      \
     B        F

-Each site must configure
+Each location must configure

 - a hostname and port for Akka Remoting (`akka.remote.netty.tcp.hostname` and `akka.remote.netty.tcp.port`)
-- the id of the local replication endpoint (`endpoint.id` which is equal to the site id)
+- the id of the local replication endpoint (`endpoint.id` which is equal to the location id)
-- a list of replication connections to other sites (`endpoint.connections`)
+- a list of replication connections to other locations (`endpoint.connections`)

-For example, this is the configuration of site C:
+For example, this is the configuration of location C:

     akka.remote.netty.tcp.hostname = "127.0.0.1"
     akka.remote.netty.tcp.port=2554